- Canary Islands

 Teguise Market is the biggest market in Lanzarote and probably one of the largest in all the Canary Islands.

-Everything you can think of!
+Teguise market sells (almost) everything you can think of!

 Visitors can enjoy watching a show of Canarian dance & music in the square close to the church.

-Local people gather to perform an example of a dance typical to the Canary Islands, dressed in traditional clothes.
+Local people gather to perform an example of dance typical to the Canary Islands, dressed in traditional clothes.

 All the bars and restaurants in Teguise are open on Sunday, so you will have many options.
 You can choose anything from a proper English breakfast to a variety of tapas.

-The main square also houses a great number of food stalls, with hamburgers, German food, English food, homemade sweets and cheeses and there's even a truck with kurtos - a desert from Transylvania, Romania.
+The main square also houses a great number of food stalls, with hamburgers, German food, English food, homemade sweets and cheeses and there's even a truck with kurtos - a dessert from Transylvania, Romania.

 Since the market is so popular in Lanzarote, special bus lines are traveling towards Teguise on Sunday from all over the island.